nsudhanva/agents/README.md

 The project is structured in a way that separates the different responsibilities into distinct modules.
 The `main.py` file is the entry point of the application, where the chat model and the agent executor are set up.
 The `handlers` directory contains the `ChatModelStartHandler` class, which handles the start of a chat model.
 The `tools` directory contains utility functions for interacting with the SQLite database (`sql.py`) and for writing HTML reports (`reports.py`).

-The reason for this structure is to keep the code modular, maintainable, and easy to understand.
-Each module has a specific responsibility, and they work together to provide the overall functionality of the application.

 ## Usage Instructions

 1. Install the required Python packages.
 This project uses several packages such as `langchain`, `pyboxen`, and `pydantic`.
 You can install them using pip: